 Maternity and paternity leave is a great benefit for new parents.
 This leave should also include those parents who have recently adopted or are fostering children.
 An additional program to offer is flexible scheduling for parents and non-parents alike to address family matters, as life happens to everyone.

 Offering comprehensive health coverage for employees of differing abilities can go a long way toward workplace diversity.
 Cover programs for employees with disabilities or employees with family members that have a disability.

-- Allow for telecommuting, flex time, and remote work
+- Allow for telecommuting, flex time, and remote work.

-- Make your office a place people want to be
+- Make your office a place people want to be.

-- Grief support for employees
+- Provide grief support for employees.

 Offering mental health resources is a great way to promote diversity and inclusion in your workplace.
-Setting aside designated time to get counseling or psychiatric treatment, as well as offering in office therapy and support groups are great places to start.
+Setting aside designated time to get counseling or psychiatric treatment, as well as offering in-office therapy and support groups, are great places to start.

 Now, let’s make your company the next great example of diversity in the workplace!

 (Originally published February 2019.
-Updated August 2020.)
+Updated July 2021.)